Mrityunjay243/dollar_bot/README.md

 ## Acknowledgements

-- We would like to express our gratitude 🙏🏻 and a big thank you 😇 to Prof. Dr. Timothy Menzie for giving us the opportunity to get into the shoes of software building and learning new skills and development process throught the project building.
+- We would like to express our gratitude 🙏🏻 and a big thank you 😇 to Prof. Dr. Timothy Menzie for giving us the opportunity to get into the shoes of software building and learning new skills and development process throughout the project building.
 - A big thank you 😊 to the Teaching Assistants for their support.
 - Thank you to the previous team 😊 for a thorough ReadMe and deatiled documentation.[ExpenseManagementBot](https://github.com/Mrityunjay243/dollar_bot/blob/main/README.md)
 - Thank you to the ⭐️[Telegram bot](https://github.com/python-telegram-bot/python-telegram-bot)